-&lt;sup>8 Rule-based liquidity transfer orders will be usable with the implementation of TIPS CR-0028 and CSLD CR-0067.
+8 Rule-based liquidity transfer orders will be usable with the implementation of TIPS CR-0028 and CSLD CR-0067.

-- 2. Any outbound liquidity transfer message reaching TIPS after the reception of this message is rejected. - Meanwhile, CLM, RTGS, and TIPS continue to settle liquidity transfers received before the cut-off.
+- 1. CLM sends a status message informing TIPS that the cut-off for liquidity transfers has been reached. - 2.
+Any outbound liquidity transfer message reaching TIPS after the reception of this message is rejected. - Meanwhile, CLM, RTGS, and TIPS9 continue to settle liquidity transfers received before the cut-off.
 The related notifications continue to be sent to TIPS so that all pending transactions can be aligned.
 TIPS continues to accept and process inbound liquidity transfers; - 4.
 When TIPS receives confirmation of settlement for all transient liquidity transfers, it informs CLM that it may proceed. - 5.
 When CLM completes the settlement of the pending liquidity transfers on its side and has received TIPS confirmation to proceed, it transmits another status message informing TIPS that the change of business date can be performed.
 This status message contains the new business date CLM is moving to.
 TIPS updates the status and the business date and starts gathering data on the end-of-day balances for the business day that has just ended; - 6.
 TIPS takes a snapshot of the balances and sends the TIPS general ledger file to CLM.
 TIPS DCA balances at end of day are taken into account for the respective TARGET participant's balance, according to the information included in the CRDM configuration, for minimum reserve requirements and recourse to automatic marginal lending. - When CLM reopens (at 19:30 in normal situations), it sends another status message informing TIPS that liquidity transfers can be again accepted and processed.